Surnadal Municipality: General information

 The parish of Surnadal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1858, the eastern district (population: 2,684) was separated from Surnadal to form the new Rindal Municipality.
-This left Surnadal with 3,105 residents.
-On 1 January 1877, part of Stangvik Municipality (population: 50) was transferred to Surnadal.
-In 1879, part of Surnadal (population: 83) was transferred to the neighboring Stangvik Municipality.
-On 1 January 1886, the Møklegjerdet farm (population: 29), just west of the village of Glærem, was transferred from Stangvik to Surnadal.
-On 1 January 1897, the Sjøflot farm (population: 27) was also transferred from Stangvik to Surnadal.
+In 1858, the eastern district of the municipality (population: 2,684) was separated to form the new Rindal Municipality.
+This left Surnadal Municipality with 3,105 residents.
+On 1 January 1877, part of Stangvik Municipality (population: 50) was transferred to Surnadal Municipality.
+In 1879, part of Surnadal Municipality (population: 83) was transferred to the neighboring Stangvik Municipality.
+On 1 January 1886, the Møklegjerdet farm (population: 29), just west of the village of Glærem, was transferred from Stangvik Municipality to Surnadal Municipality.
+On 1 January 1897, the Sjøflot farm (population: 27) was also transferred from Stangvik Municipality to Surnadal Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, all of Åsskard Municipality (population: 1,014) and most of Stangvik Municipality (population: 1,386) were merged with Surnadal Municipality (population: 3,534) to create a new, larger municipality of Surnadal with a total population of 5,934.
+On 1 January 1965, all of Åsskard Municipality (population: 1,014) and most of Stangvik Municipality (population: 1,386) were merged with Surnadal Municipality (population: 3,534) to create a new, larger Surnadal Municipality with a total population of 5,934.